Eliza Courtney: Marriage

-In 1809, Eliza's "quasi-sister" (but actual aunt) Lady Hannah Althea Grey, widow of George Edmund Byron Bettesworth, married the member of parliament and trader the Rt.
+In 1809, Eliza's "quasi-sister" (but actual aunt) Lady Hannah Althea Grey, widow of George Edmund Byron Bettesworth, married MP and trader the Rt.
 Hon.
 Edward "Bear" Ellice (1783–1863).
 Five years later, on 10 December 1814 in Scarborough, North Yorkshire, Eliza married Lt.
 Col. Robert Charles Ellice, a younger brother of her "brother-in-law" Edward Ellice.
-Their father was the Scots-born Alexander Ellice (1743–1805) of Bath, London, and Montreal, a partner in the Schenectady, New York firm of Phyn, Ellice & Co.
+Their father was Alexander Ellice (1743–1805) of Bath, London, and Montreal, a partner in the Schenectady, New York firm of Phyn, Ellice & Co.

 In March 1814, Lord Broughton recorded meeting Eliza at dinner and described her as:

-Robert Ellice had a distinguished military career, rising from the military rank of "ensign" to General.
+Robert Ellice had a distinguished military career, rising from the military rank of ensign to general.

 At some point he served in South America and was present at the capture of Buenos Aires.

-Ellice was acting Governor-General of Malta for five-and-a-half months, from 13 May to 27 October 1851.
+Ellice was acting Governor of Malta for five-and-a-half months, from 13 May to 27 October 1851.

 In the 1856 Webster's, he is listed as having a residence at 57 Park Street, Mayfair.
 He died 18 June 1856.